Choosing Scottish Highers and Advanced Highers

 If you haven’t met the entry requirements by the end of S5, what you take in S6 can often be taken into consideration.
 However, the overall requirements are likely to increase.
 For more competitive programmes, you’re likely to need to achieve five Highers from S5 and additional qualifications from S6.

 Achieving all the required Highers and grades by the end of S5 may result in an unconditional offer when you apply.
 S6 can then be used to take recommended or preferred subjects to Advanced Higher, or to pick up other subjects to add to what you have to offer.
-It's also an chance to develop and obtain relevant skills and experience through work experience and volunteering.
+It's also a chance to develop and obtain relevant skills and experience through work experience and volunteering.

 If you stay in school for a sixth year, you may be able to take the Advanced Higher qualifications.
 These are aimed at those who've passed Highers and want to extend their skills and knowledge.

 How universities see Advanced Highers

 In Scottish universities Advanced Highers aren't usually needed for entry, and generally it's more important to achieve the Highers required for entry level first before considering Advanced Highers.

-For more competitive programmes (Medicine, Dentistry or Veterinary Science), you're likely to need five Highers achieved in the fifth year and two advanced Highers and an additional Higher in the sixth year.
+For more competitive programmes (Medicine, Dentistry or Veterinary Medicine), you're likely to need five Highers achieved in the fifth year and two Advanced Highers and an additional Higher in the sixth year.
 In certain cases (especially with science programmes), Advanced Highers may give you direct entry to a second year of a university programme.

 If you don’t get the set of Highers you want in the fifth year, Advanced Highers (or a mixture of Highers and Advanced Highers) may make it more likely for a conditional offer to be made.
 For example, if you're wanting to compensate for a low Higher grade, a university may regard a C grade Advanced Higher as equal to a B grade Higher, and a B grade Advanced Higher as equal to an A grade Higher.